CHNNet: An Artificial Neural Network With Connected Hidden Neurons: Theoretical Study

-Equation \ref{eq5} implies that the difference between the cost of CHNNet, generated at two sequential time steps, is greater than that of the conventional FNN; that is, CHNNet converges faster than the conventional FNN.
+Equation (\ref{con6}) indicates that the change in the loss of CHNNet between two successive time steps is greater than that of a conventional FNN.
+Consequently, CHNNet produces a steeper gradient, thus achieving faster convergence compared to conventional FNN.